 While I've tried to keep most of this review as objective as possible, there's simply no way to answer these questions with a one-size-fits-all remark.
-The answer, quite simply, is that your miles may vary.
-Some of you, even the most hardcore of hardcore gamers might feel like the world has been pulled out under your feet when you step into virtual reality.
+The answer, quite simply, is that your mileage may vary.
+Some of you, even the most hardcore of hardcore gamers, might feel like the world has been pulled out under your feet when you step into virtual reality.
 It's one hundred million times better than what the Virtual Boy offered two decades ago, but I've both watched – and experienced first-hand – a bad reaction to the hardware that comes with a bad demo.

 Motion sickness and building a tolerance to VR

 The first time I tried virtual reality I felt very sick.